benmountjoy111/dashdaystracee/README.md

 Some high-level notes about Tracee (specifically compared to Neuvector):

 - Tracee is licensed under the [Apache 2.0 License](https://github.com/aquasecurity/tracee/blob/main/LICENSE)
+- Tracee does have upstream [helm charts](https://github.com/aquasecurity/tracee/tree/main/deploy/helm)
-- Tracee does NOT come with a GUI like Neuvector.
+- Tracee does NOT come with a UI like Neuvector.
 You can use other tools like [Falcosidekick]( https://github.com/falcosecurity/falcosidekick) as a message relay.
 Additionaly (as documented below), you can use the PLG (Promtail, Loki, Grafana) stack for some visualizations.
 - Tracee only alerts on rules but does not act on rules.
 I.e., it is ONLY an intrusion detection system (IDS), not an intrusion prevention system (IPS).
 - Tracee does not offer many of the other features that Neuvector does.
-For example, as mentioned above, it is not an IPS, and it also does not perform runtime or CI/CD image scanning.
+For example, as mentioned above, it is not an IPS, thefore it cannot be used as a web applicationn firewall.
-- ADD MORE THINGS HERE - EX: talk about helm charts, policies/events (CAC) and other elements of the runtime security comparison chart
+- Tracee also is not able to do any sort of image security.
+That is, it cannot perform image whitelisting, nor any runtime or CI/CD image scanning.
+- Tracee does allow configuration as code via creating [policies](https://aquasecurity.github.io/tracee/v0.19/docs/policies/)
-- Given the above, Tracee is much more lightweight than Neuvector.
+- Given the above information, it must be noted that Tracee is much more lightweight than Neuvector.

 ## Kubernetes quickstart guide